20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 General Transit Feed Specification (GTFS)

-The General Transit Feed Specification (GTFS) is the most widely used transportation data specification.
-Established in 2006 as a collaboration between Google and TriMet in Portland, Oregon, GTFS is a tool for transit agencies to communicate transit service information to the public.
-[11] GTFS is “an open data standard that allows transit agencies to produce data describing their transit service in a format that can be commonly understood and consumed by a variety of rider-facing software applications.”
-[12] Today, thousands of transit agencies across the globe use GTFS to relay up-to-date information to customers through apps like Google Maps, Moovit, TransitScreen, and Transit.
+The General Transit Feed Specification (GTFS) is among the most widely used transportation data standards.
+Established in 2006 as a collaboration between Google and TriMet in Portland, Oregon, GTFS is a tool for transit agencies to communicate fixed route transit service information to the public.
+As an open data standard, GTFS allows for the communication of fixed route transit service in a format that can be commonly understood and consumed by rider-facing software apps.
+Today, thousands of transit agencies across the globe use GTFS to provide information to customers through apps like Google Maps, Moovit, TransitScreen, and Transit.

 GTFS Extensions

-Beyond GTFS Realtime, there are many existing and proposed extensions to GTFS itself.
-These extensions are often focused on providing information on more specific aspects of transportation services, such as specialized transportation through GTFS-Eligibilities and GTFS-Capabilities, occupancy and crowding in vehicles through GTFS-RT-OccupancyStatus, or fare and payments through GTFS-FareProducts.
+There are many other existing and proposed extensions to GTFS.
+These extensions are often focused on providing information on more specific aspects of transportation services, such as specialized transportation through GTFS-Eligibilities (rider transportation needs) and GTFS-Capabilities (vehicle type and amenities), GTFS-RT-OccupancyStatus (occupancy and crowding), GTFS-Pathways (station characteristics and accessibility), GTFS-FareProducts (fare and payment information).
 MobilityData provides an overview of existing and proposed extensions on their site.

 General Bikeshare Feed Specification (GBFS)